MicrosoftLearning/MS-700-Managing-Microsoft-Teams/Instructions/Labs/MS-700-lab_M04_ak.md

 #### Task 1 – Test the messaging policy and private channel access

-In this task, you will test the **messaging policies** configured in exercise 1 and compare the difference between affected user (Lynne Robbins) vs regular user(Joni Sherman).
+In this task, you will test the **messaging policies** configured in exercise 1 and compare the difference between an affected user (Lynne Robbins) vs a regular user(Joni Sherman).

 1. Connect to the **Client 2 VM** and browse the **[Microsoft Teams web client (https://teams.microsoft.com/)](https://teams.microsoft.com/)** as **Lynne Robbins** (LynneR@&lt;YourTenant&gt;.onmicrosoft.com).